InmaOrdmar/practicaReact/README.md

 # FollowMe

-FollowMe! is a simple social media web application built with React.
+FollowMe is a simple social network application built with React.
 FollowMe users can:

 1) Publish new content on their profiles.
 2) Make a following request to other users to see their content.